illinois-cs241/illinois-cs241.github.io/_posts/2016-09-15-mini-valgrind.md

 ### mini_realloc

 Now you are to implement `realloc`, which resizes memory.
 The basic logic for `realloc` is if the pointer is not NULL, then you will need to either grow or shrink the block of memory it points to.
-If the size increases, you should increase `total_usage`; otherwise, you should increase `total_free`.
+If the size increases, you should increase `total_usage`; if it decreases, you should increase `total_free`.
 If the given pointer is NULL, then `realloc` is the same as `malloc`.

 ### insert_meta_data